 The European heat pump market has experienced significant fluctuations in recent years, with notable variations across countries such as Finland, Sweden, Germany, France, and the United Kingdom.
 Understanding these trends is crucial for heat pump installers and energy retailers aiming to navigate and capitalize on this evolving landscape.

 Cold Nordic countries, where electricity is affordable and carbon taxes are high, adopted heat pumps long ago as a key heating solution.
 In contrast, in countries like Germany and the UK, negative media coverage has made heat pumps a divisive topic.
 This difference is reflected in installation rates: Norway leads with 635 heat pumps per 1,000 households, while Germany has only 47, and the UK trails behind with just 15 .
-Industry data also shows that heat pump sales in Germany and the UK fell significantly behind those of their neighboring countries last year.
+Industry data also shows that heat pump sales in Germany and the UK fell significantly behind those of their neighbouring countries last year.

 Finland In 2024, Finland saw the sale of over 100,000 heat pumps, generating more than €600 million in revenue.
 This represents a 13.7% decrease compared to the previous year.
 The breakdown includes 85,000 air-source heat pumps, 7,000 air-to-water and ground-source heat pumps each, and 1,900 exhaust air heat pumps.
 The decline is attributed to a slowdown in construction, higher interest rates, and economic challenges affecting household investments.
 However, there is strong growth in large heat pump installations for apartment buildings and service facilities, replacing district heating systems.